Generative Spectrum Cartography: Unified Reconstruction and Active Sensing via Diffusion Models

-The main contributions of this work are summarized as follows: \begin{itemize} \item \emph{Generative Bayesian Framework for Spectrum Cartography:} We establish a unified framework that treats spectrum reconstruction as a Bayesian inverse problem solved via diffusion priors.
-By leveraging a powerful generative models as the prior, the proposed method significantly improves fidelity in sparse sensing regimes compared to traditional methods.
+The main contributions of this work are summarized as follows: \begin{itemize} \item \emph{GSC framework for reconstruction and sensing:} We propose Generative Spectrum Cartography (GSC), a posterior inference framework that unifies spectrum map reconstruction and active sensing under a learned diffusion prior.
+This framework connects posterior-guided reconstruction and sensing-location selection, thereby establishing a closed-loop approach to spectrum cartography under a limited sensing budget.

-\item \emph{Unified Closed-Form Posterior Inference for Linear and Non-Linear Measurements:} Distinct from classic diffusion solvers (e.g., DPS) that rely on computationally expensive and potentially unstable likelihood score approximations, we propose a novel posterior sampling mechanism by deriving tractable {closed-form solutions} for the conditional expectation $\mathbb{E}[\mathbf{x}_0|\mathbf{x}_t, \mathbf{y}]$ under both linear and quantized models.
-This results in a fast, gradient-free algorithm that efficiently handles diverse degradation mechanisms without relying on gradient approximations.

-\item \emph{Uncertainty-Guided Active Sampling Strategy:} Leveraging the intrinsic probabilistic nature of the diffusion process, we formulate an uncertainty estimation mechanism that captures the spatial ambiguity of the reconstructed map.
-We then design an active learning based sampling algorithm that utilizes this uncertainty map to select optimal future sensing locations, creating a closed-loop system where reconstruction and sensing mutually reinforce each other.